gokulnair2001/Dock-Version-Info/README.md

 ### What is Dock ?

-* Dock is basically a categorised set of file/document which consists of all your added items.
+* Dock is basically a categorised set of container/box which consists of all your added items.
-* Every Dock is unique and you can't create Dock of same name since the name of Dock is an unique propert!
+* Every Dock is unique container and no Dock can be of same name since the name of Dock is an unique property!
-* Various characteristics of Dock are mentioned below:
+* Various characteristics of Docks are mentioned below:

 <img src="https://user-images.githubusercontent.com/56252259/118258364-60c8cd80-b4cd-11eb-83d4-03df41b4f717.png" width="300" height="550" align="center"/>

 ## 2. Customising Dock
-* As soon as the app opens the user can create a new Dock by clicking on the plus button provided on the right corner.
+* As soon as the app opens the user can create a new Dock by clicking on the plus(+) button provided on the top right corner of the screen.

 <img src="https://user-images.githubusercontent.com/56252259/118235246-1dad3100-b4b2-11eb-9145-9c8bf6681200.png" width="300" height="550" align="center" />